 - 1-1/2 cups beef broth

 - Place potatoes and carrots in a 5-qt. slow cooker.
 Cut roast in half.
-In a small bowl, combine the mustard, rosemary, garlic salt, thyme and pepper; rub over roast.
+Combine the mustard, rosemary, garlic salt, thyme and pepper; rub over roast.

-- Place in slow cooker; top with onion and broth.
+Place in slow cooker; top with onion and broth.
 Cover and cook on low for 6-8 hours or until meat and vegetables are tender.
-Yield: 6-8 servings.

 Enjoy this recipe with a medium-bodied red wine such as Chianti, Sangiovese, Malbec or Zinfandel.